Where are you moving to?

 Access to Outdoor Activities

 Nature lovers can rejoice, as the city of Tacoma was built for you!
-With over 46 miles off shoreline, being able to walk along and dine on the scenic waterfront is one of the main benefits of living in Tacoma.
+With over 46 miles of shoreline, being able to walk along and dine on the scenic waterfront is one of the main benefits of living in Tacoma.
 Thanks to ample hills and a prime location in Washington, views of Mt.
 Rainier can be enjoyed from many spots.

 Waterfront Hiking Trails, Dining and More: Point Defiance Park